mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * **Easy Email Management:** Create and manage all of your marketing and transactional email campaigns directly from your WordPress admin.

 * **Sign Up Form & Contact Lists Management:** Create and customize contact form widgets to allow your website visitors to subscribe to your newsletters.
-Add the subscrrtiption widget in any page or post using shortcode.
+Add the subscription widget in any page or post using shortcode.

 * **Automated Contact Synchronization** - 4 ways to build your contact lists: